Sudanese forces open fire on anti-coup protests, killing 3

 The Sudan Doctors Committee, which is part of the pro-democracy movement, also reported the deaths and said dozens of others were wounded Monday in Khartoum.

 The fatalities will likely further complicate U.N. efforts to find a way out of the ongoing crisis.
+The U.N. mission in Sudan started holding separate consultations earlier this month with various Sudanese groups, including the military, to “prepare the ground for a process capable of securing agreement ... on the way forward for the democratic transition in Sudan.”

-The United Nations and Western governments have widely condemned the crackdown on protesters.
+The United Nations and Western governments have widely condemned the crackdown on protesters, and called for those responsible be held accountable.

 The demonstrations are called by the Sudanese Professionals Association and the Resistance Committees, which were the backbone of the uprising against al-Bashir.
 The two groups reject negotiations with the military, insisting it hand over power to a fully civilian government to lead the transition.